 “The 2020s is the decade of 3D commerce.
 Having high-quality 3D visualization on your product detail page is table stakes nowadays.
 But 3D visualization goes way beyond that, and we’ll see a large increase in the number of use cases where retailers and brands leverage 3D visualization to create a better customer experience and ultimately better conversions.”

-- Janus Jagd, CEO of Cylindo
+- Janus Jagd, co-Founder of Cylindo

 2. Visual search